General-relativistic spin system: Cosmological implications

 where $H$ is the Hubble factor, and $\ddot{a}/a$ is quantifying acceleration rate of expansion.

-Expressing the equation of state in the form:
+Expressing the equation of state in the form

-where $w$ is a function being a constant for the special case of barotropic fluid, it is convenient to discriminate between different types of evolution of the universe.
-Namely, it follows from the second Friedmann equation (\ref{FriedmannEqns}) that:
+where $w$ is a function being a constant for the special case of barotropic fluid, it is convenient to discriminate between different types of evolution of a universe.
+Namely, it follows from the second Friedmann equation [Eq. (\ref{FriedmannEqns})] that for a positive energy density,

+while a negative energy density would imply change of sign for the acceleration in the expressions above.
+However, the latter case is physical only if appropriate modifications to the first Friedmann equation [Eq. \eqref{FriedmannEqns}] are present, ensuring that $H^2 \geq 0$.

-Employing equations \eqref{EnergyPressure}, the homogeneous contributions from the scalar field $\xi$ to energy density and pressure are:
+Employing Eq. \eqref{EnergyPressure}, the homogeneous contributions from the scalar field $\xi$ to energy density and pressure are

+One can immediately notice that the two cases where the energy density is positive or negative correspond to the two hemispheres of the phase space where, respectively, $\varphi \in {\cal F}_-$ or $\varphi \in {\cal F}_+$.

+We remind that, in Sec.~\ref{sec:III}, the Lagrangian of our model was shown to match with that of a scalar field in the large spin limit for the second case $\varphi \in {\cal F}_+$.
+We will, however, consider both possibilities in the following analysis.